TSV 1860 Munich: Reserve team

-The TSV 1860 Munich second team, (previously, until 2005, the TSV 1860 Munich Amateure), have been historically quite successful at the Bavarian level.
+The TSV 1860 Munich second team, (previously, until 2005, the TSV 1860 Munich Amateure), have historically recorded success at the Bavarian level.

 The second team struggled during the club's years outside professional football, but rose through the ranks again after the club's revival in the early 1990s and returned to the Bayernliga in 1996, winning the title in its first season there and promotion to the third-tier Regionalliga Süd.
 The team was relegated to the Bayernliga in 2001, and returned to the Regionalliga Süd in 2004.
 TSV 1860 Munich II missed out on 3.
 Liga qualification in the 2007–08 season, and again in the 2012–13 season when it won the newly formed Regionalliga Bayern but lost to SV Elversberg in the promotion round.
 Because the first team was relegated to Regionalliga Bayern for the 2017–18 season, the reserve team was relegated to the fifth-tier Bayernliga Süd.

 The club is the only one in Bavaria to have won the Bayernliga with its first and second team.